-All Ph.D. students in UW-Madison English programs receive five or six years of guaranteed funding averaging to around $40,000 a year, through a combination of fellowships, assistantships and scholarships.
+Ph.D. students in UW-Madison English programs receive five or six years of guaranteed funding typically averaging more than $40,000 a year, through a combination of fellowships, assistantships and scholarships.
 Students also receive tuition remission, a robust healthcare plan and are eligible for professional development/travel funds and other forms of financial support.

 Beyond the resources noted here, you can also find out more about additional funding options through these on-campus resources: